-- > Certification: ARRT RT(R) or NJ license NJ-LRT(R) copy or original certification and current renewal card - > Required Courses: Radiation Physics - > Corollary Requirements: College Algebra, Anatomy and Physiology I and II with Labs, Computer Concepts - > How Students Earn Credit in the Option: License (earned after 1980) provides the credits necessary in the option - > Medical imaging courses are not available at the College rather from certification, transfers or prior learning assessment.
+- > Certification: ARRT RT(R) or NJ license NJ-LRT(R) copy or original certification and current renewal card. - > How Students Earn Credit in the Option: License (earned after 1980) provides the credits necessary in the option. - > Medical imaging courses are not available at the University rather from certification, transfers or prior learning assessment.